bazaglia/shopping-cart/README.md

         ├── infra # Communication with what is external of application └── libs # Common functionalities

-## Philosofy

-Main concepts for this architecture are around codebase scalability.
-Main goal here is provide a clean architecture while flexible for implementing and growing functionalities into the codebase.

-Everything is highly testable, given low coupling with clear dependency graphs provided by Inversion of Control.

 ## API

 ### Create an item